International Association of Educators

 Established on September 18, 2002, in Chicago, the US, the International Association of Educators is a non-profit, non-partisan and non-governmental international organization.
 It aims to develop new pedagogies and alternative languages for multi-cultural communication and understanding.
-The association provides the global communications spheres for its members from 46 different countries and 1250 different universities in order to contribute to world peace through education.
+The association provides the global communications spheres for its members from 46 countries and 1250 universities in order to contribute to world peace through education.

 Publications

 The association sponsors the following journals: